The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 Results:

 Client I (landing page): Followed the checklist completely.
-Three hours and ten minutes invested.
-Score: 9.5 out of 10.
-Zero revisions.
+He invested 3 hours and 10 minutes.

-Client K (e-commerce): Followed checklist.
-Four hours, twenty minutes.
 Score: 9 out of 10.
 The client called it “exactly what we needed.”

+The checklists worked.
+Quality stayed consistent no matter the time of day or his energy level.
 But Diego had a concern: “Don’t checklists make work robotic?
 Don’t they kill creativity?”

-Quality transfer through documentation isn’t about reducing quality—it’s about making excellence repeatable.
+Quality transfer through documentation isn’t about reducing quality; it’s about making excellence repeatable.

 Week 3: Implement Across All Clients, Establish Review Protocol

+With checklists proven, Diego rolled out to all twelve clients.
 He didn’t just use checklists himself.
 He sent them to clients, too.

 Client communication email: